andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 ### Behavior

-RichTextArea control utilizes the new capabilities offered by the new **InputMap** feature.
+RichTextArea control utilizes the new capabilities offered by the new **InputMap** feature, which is being incubated simultaneously in a **jfx.incubator.input** module.

 In this design, the control exposes a number of function tags identifying the public methods that convey the behavior.
 There is one public method per each function tag, allowing for customization of the behavior when required.

 The table below lists the available function tags: